rv0fficial/CSA-Server-Client-Configuration/DNS/Configuration_Guide_02.md

    @       IN  NS          mlb-dc1-centos7.csa.lk.
    @       IN  PTR         csa.lk.
-   server       IN  A   10.0.1.5  <- Provide your server IP address client       IN  A   10.0.1.10 <- Provide your server IP address 5     IN  PTR         mlb-dc1-centos7.csa.lk.
+   mlb-dc1-centos7       IN  A   10.0.1.2  <- Provide your server IP address csa-cli-fedora29      IN  A   10.0.1.3 <- Provide your server IP address 2     IN  PTR         mlb-dc1-centos7.csa.lk.
-   10    IN  PTR         <client hostname>.
+   3    IN  PTR         csa-cli-fedora29.csa.lk.
    ```

+   The correct config file is stored in this path: DNS/Config_Files/reverse.csa.lk

 8. Save and close the file.